7 - Give Us a Show Then

 Shaking my head yes, I pointed around the room, "I suppose that's why I wanted a little adventure."

-She fumbled with her green coat till she found one particular pocket and a palm sized brown box contained within.
+She fumbled with her green coat till she found one particular pocket and retrieved the palm sized brown box from an inside pocket.
 Holding up the box between us, she placed her hand dramatically along the top, palm up.
-A firey swirl of script numbers and letters formed above her hand.
+A glowing swirl of script numbers and letters formed above her hand.
 The mass drifted down into her palm.
 Flipping her hand over quickly, she slapped the top of the box.
-When she pulled her hand away with a flourish, she revealed a glowing 16 surrounded by the letters, 'R I P S P A R K Y.'
+When she pulled her hand away with a flourish, she revealed a glowing 16 surrounded by the letters, RIP Sparky.

 "It's not much but it's the best I can do on no notice."
 She handed it to me.

 Immediately, I opened it in front of her and it was mostly empty except for three small gold foil wrapped pouches.

 "Every woman's weakness and if you don't love them you had better keep it to yourself lest my estimation of your palate fall immeasurably.
 How was your special day?"

 I shrugged.
 "We had the obligatory party with the other apprentices.
 There was cake.
 The masters stood around scowling, making sure no one had fun.
 Afterwards, Herazade took me for a high altitude jump which was exhilarating awesome, and Aldous gave me his old flyer, so I can skip out of here if I want.
 Perhaps umm … I can take you flying some time.
 The dead ocean is pretty this time of year," I offered nonchalantly.

 A harsh belittling laugh erupted out of her before she stopped herself.
 I sucked in my breath and looked away, my face burning.